jimburton/scrabble/README.md

     together and easy to find.
 Even though quite a lot more code is added, each module is kept down to a manageable size.
 Each module exports only those datatypes, constructors and functions the outside world needs, and imports only what it needs.

-Files in the library:
+	The UI code is moved into the directory `cli/`.
+Source files in the project:

 	```
 	src